If the big ocean liners packed with 2000 passengers and another 1000 crew is not your thing, then how about this for an intimate experience…

 What to do onboard

 The Forward Lounge: this is a homely space and a great opportunity for the daily catch up with fellow passengers, especially if the ship isn’t fully booked and there’s only 20 of you!

 Visit the captain: the Bridge is open to passengers to wander in and have a chat to capt Eric.
 Afterall, he does boast he has the best view, so encourages his guests to join him.

 The observation deck is a huge open area on top of the ship for the most amazing views of Alaska’s best side.
-With so few passengers, it’s easy to stand against the railing to photograph the glaciers, a breaching whale, a bald eagle, bears and lots more.
+With so few passengers, it’s easy to stand against the railing to see the hidden gems and photograph the glaciers, a breaching whale, a bald eagle, bears and lots more.

 Cheers!
 Head to the bar in the forward lounge for the evening’s presentations about the day and what is in store for tomorrow.
 Fresh cookies are baked about 3pm and before breakfast there’s fruit and pastries to tide over those extra hungry passengers.

 Let’s get to the food